selwynpolit/d9book/book/general.md

 The now deprecated way of doing this was to use the `hook_search_api_solr_query_alter` hook in a custom module.
 From [How to replace the deprecated hook hook_search_api_solr_query_alter with PreQueryEvent on drupal.org - updated Apr 2024](https://www.drupal.org/docs/8/modules/search-api-solr/search-api-solr-howtos/how-to-replace-the-deprecated-hook-hook_search_api_solr_query_alter-with-prequeryevent) this process needs to be replaced with an event subscriber.

+You can see an example of [this](https://git.drupalcode.org/project/acquia_search/-/blob/3.1.x/src/EventSubscriber/PreQuery/EdisMax.php?ref_type=heads) in the [Acquia Search module](https://www.drupal.org/project/acquia_search) also.

 Here is the old way.
 This will alter the functionality of the search when used with the `site_search` and`related_position_listings` views.
 It boosts the search results based on the `field_boosted_created_date` field and the `field_position_campus` field.
 It also filters the search results based on the `field_position_title_select` field and the `field_other_position_title` field.

 ```php